sagarruparelia/hs-mono-repo/MODULE_FEDERATION_SETUP.md

 For questions or issues:
 1. Check the integration guide
-2. Review this setup document
+2. Review this setup userDocument
 3. Check Nx and Module Federation docs
 4. Contact the development team